Lower School

 The Veritas History program is used for grades 1-8.
 Lower School studies are as follows:

-Creation through the Fall of Rome
+First Grade: Creation through the Fall of Rome

-St. Augustine through John Knox, Scottish Reformer
+Second Grade: St. Augustine through Scottish Reformer, John Knox

-Prince Henry the Explorer through the Missouri Compromise
+Third Grade: Prince Henry the Explorer through the Missouri Compromise

-The Monroe Doctrine through Modern Day
+Fourth Grade: The Monroe Doctrine through Modern Day

 Appropriate historical songs are taught in each class as a means of facilitating students’ grasp of key periods of history.
 These songs provide “hooks” that enable students to recall more quickly the flow of history.
 Abstract concepts of history are often difficult for young children to understand.
 To help young students learn history, Heritage uses biographies as well as “living” books covering the lives of historical figures.
-This enables students to become familiar with the lives of men and women during the time periods being studied.
+This enables students to become familiar with the lives of men and women during the periods being studied.

 Nature Study comprises the core of the science curriculum for PreK-2nd grade.
 The study of nature helps children to develop all of their senses and trains them to observe, count, classify, interpret, draw, and record.
 These skills form the basis for the future study of science, history, and the visual arts.